 "We make mistakes as well but this wasn't a mistake.
 We need to embrace a digital partner that offers a much more compelling rev share model than anybody else, and I think they act as a role model for us and for other digital partners as well - a 70/30 split is quite frankly anachronistic", Kundratitz added.

 That said, this does not mean Koch Media are abandoning Steam, not in the least.
-In fact, Iron Harvest, an upcoming real-time strategy whose publisher is also Deep Silver, will be launching on GabeN's platform and not the Epic Games Store.
+In fact, Iron Harvest, an upcoming real-time strategy whose publisher is also Deep Silver, will be on GabeN's platform and not the Epic Games Store.

 "We have many games on Steam, including many new releases like Iron Harvest.
 But I'm not ruling out to do an exclusive with Epic again", Kundratitz said, claiming that the Koch Media is "very happy with the commercial results so far".